bfredl/nvim-ipy/README.md

 ## Cells
 As a convenience, the plugin includes a definition of code cells (running only for now, later I might make them text objects).
 The cell is defined by setting `g:ipy_celldef` a list of two of rexexes that should match the beginning and end of a cell respecively.
-If a string is supplied, it will be used for both.
-The default is equivalent to either of
+If a string is supplied, it will be used for both, and in addition the beginning and the end of the buffer will implicitly work as cells.
+The default is equivalent to:

-    let g:ipy_celldef = ['^##', '^##']
     let g:ipy_celldef = '^##'

 To enable to define cells in a filetype, `b:ipy_celldef` will override the global value.
 As an example, add this to vimrc to support R notebooks (.rmd):